Neirea/e-commerce-1/README.md

 -   Data is stored in PostgreSQL
 -   "Payments" via Stripe
 -   Apollo Server GraphQL
+-   Used REST API for usage of external services
 -   Cloudinary for image uploading/hosting

 ## Server technologies: